They differ from all

 read about one research program here

-secretive birds of dense vegetation (therefore not easy to see, and
+birds of dense vegetation (therefore not easy to see,

 song, dance and mimicry.